Skip to content

 Key Takeaways

-• Each category serves a different phase of the SDLC — SAST and SCA shift left into development, DAST tests running applications, RASP protects in production.
+• Each category targets a different SDLC phase — SAST and SCA shift left into development, DAST tests running applications, RASP protects in production, and ASPM correlates findings across all phases.

-• No single tool covers all security testing needs — most mature programs combine at least SAST, SCA, and DAST as a baseline.
+• No single tool covers all security testing needs — mature AppSec programs combine at least SAST, SCA, and DAST as a minimum baseline, then layer specialized tools as the program grows.

 What Are Application Security Tools?